Indie Online 2020 Research Project: 10 Animation Directors Interviewed

 How do you navigate a world of altogether digital content as an animation professional?
 What are the opportunities and the mishaps that are awaiting for you in this all-inclusive, ever-penetrating online world?
 These were some of the questions that initiated the Indie Online 2020 Research project, headed by Michelle Kranot, and supported by The Animation Workshop / VIA University College, Center for Animation, Visualization and Digital Storytelling, Denmark.
 A more comprehensive overview of animation professionals and their attitude towards this during the (March) lockdown, their aspirations and decisions were also sought and recorded -before being qualified and quantified.

-Within the framework of the project, Zippy Frames conducted a series of eight interviews with ten participants, both acclaimed and emerging animation directors.
+Within the framework of the project, Zippy Frames conducted a series of seven interviews with eight participants, both acclaimed and emerging animation directors.

 PARTICIPANTS